seleniumQuery/seleniumQuery/README.md

 SeleniumQuery v0.2.0 - jQuery in Selenium
 ======

-Java library that allows the use of a **jQuery-like interface** for [Selenium WebDriver](http://docs.seleniumhq.org/projects/webdriver/).
+Java library that allows the use of a **jQuery-like native interface** for [Selenium WebDriver](http://docs.seleniumhq.org/projects/webdriver/).

 Example snippet: